Aman7127/secrets-app/README.md

 # secrets-app

-A  user identified app where people can submit their secrets created with the help of node.js , express.js , mongoDB.
+* A  user identified app where people can submit their secrets created with the help of node.js , express.js , mongoDB.<br>
-It also uses passport.js (Oauth2) for authentication purposes .
+* It also uses passport.js (Oauth2) for authentication purposes . <br>
-It uses bcrypt for salting and hashing data stored in MongoDB for Advanced protection .
+* It uses bcrypt for salting and hashing data stored in MongoDB for Advanced protection .<br>

 # To run this app
 1. Download the zip file and extract in a folder